zackaryoconnor/Stocks/README.md

 ## About

-This stock dashboard provides real-time stock information and financial news in a clean, user-friendly interface.
+This stock dashboard provides <!--real-time--> stock information and financial news in a clean, user-friendly interface.
 Users can search for stocks, view current prices, and stay informed with the latest market news.
 The application leverages the Finnhub API to deliver accurate and up-to-date financial data.

 ## Features

-- **Real-time Stock Data** - View current stock prices and market information
+- **<!--Real-time--> Stock Data** - View current stock prices and market information
 - **Financial News** - Stay updated with the latest market news and trends
 - **Responsive Design** - Optimized for desktop, tablet, and mobile devices
 - **Type Safety** - Built with TypeScript for better code quality and developer experience